CPAS

 • Monitor intervention goals, plans and outcome for individual students or whole class.

-• Guide staff to understand their child holistically, implement social, emotional, learning and intervention, customised to student’s needs.
+• Guide staff to understand their student holistically, implement social, emotional, learning and intervention, customised to student’s needs.

-• Guide & support parents to understand their child holistically, implement social, emotional, learning and intervention, customised to student’s needs.
+• Guide & support parents to understand their child holistically, implement social, emotional, learning and intervention, customised to their childt’s needs.

 • Monitor intervention goals, plans and outcome for individual students or whole class.